MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ### Customize forms and fields

-the Sales app comes configured to allow users to be productive out-of-the-box.
+The Sales app comes configured to allow users to be productive out-of-the-box.
 You can [customize forms and fields](customize-forms-and-fields.md) as needed.

 ## Step 7: Welcome sellers to the Sales app